Insurance Car Insurance

 • Roommate

 Keep in mind that not every type of vehicle use requires adding the user to your auto policy.
-For example, the following situations don’t really require adding someone to your insurance:
+For example, the following situations don’t require adding someone to your insurance:

 • A friend who borrows your car when they visit every once in a while